Gary Harris: Orlando Magic (2021–2025)

 On March 25, 2021, Harris, R. J. Hampton and a future first-round pick were traded to the Orlando Magic in exchange for Aaron Gordon and Gary Clark.

 On June 30, 2022, Harris signed a two-year, $26 million contract extension with the Magic.
 On August 27, Harris underwent surgery to repair a torn meniscus in his left knee.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.

 On July 6, 2024, Harris signed a new two-year contract, $14 million deal with the Magic.
 He made 48 appearances (three starts) for Orlando during the 2024–25 NBA season, averaging 3.0 points, 1.3 rebounds, and 0.6 assists.
 On June 16, 2025, the Magic had declined a team option that would have extended Harris' contract, rendering him a free agent.

-Milwaukee Bucks (2025–present)
+Milwaukee Bucks (2025–2026)

-On July 8, 2025, Harris signed a two-year contract with the Milwaukee Bucks.
+On July 8, 2025, Harris signed a two-year, $7.45 million contract with the Milwaukee Bucks.

+Detroit Pistons (2026–present)

+On July 8, 2026, Harris alongside Taurean Prince was traded to the Detroit Pistons in exchange for Caris LeVert and two future picks, as part of a six-team, 11-player trade.